chaoskagami/scangrab/README.md

  * Batoto
  * Dynasty Scans
  * Fakku
- * Most FoolSlide Sites (working: foolrulez, vortex-scans, etc)
+ * FoolSlide Sites (working: foolrulez, vortex-scans, etc)
  * Niconico Seiga (Manga)
  * MangaBox
  * Boorus (working: Danbooru, Safebooru)
- * E{-,x}H (Expand the expression.
-Latter requires login.
-Also, auto-edits cookies.)
+ * Eh,Ex (The latter requires login.
+Also, auto-edits cookies so just login first.
+See notes in BUGS.)

 Some of the modules don't provide a scrape operation (read: E-H, Booru).
 Some of them support more advanced filters (like Batoto - language) and some of them are just plain syntactically weird (Booru)